Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

-\begin{remark} Let us comment on the exception made in Theorem~\ref{thmmainbalancedbraidedcalc2} for the closed solid torus: The calculus functor for balanced braided category $\cat{C}$ actually can be evaluated on the closed solid torus, where it yields the vector space $\cat{C}(K,\mathbb{F})$, see Theorem~\ref{thmmainbalancedbraidedcalc1}.
-The same result tells us that this vector space carries an action of the automorphism group $\Aut(o_{1,0})$ of the object $o_{1,0}$ in the derived modular envelope (Remark~\ref{remgiansiracusa}).
-This group comes with a map to the handlebody group for the closed solid torus, which is not an isomorphism --- as a consequence Giansiracusa's result.
+\begin{remark} The exception made in Theorem~\ref{thmmainbalancedbraidedcalc2} for the solid closed torus is a consequence of the corres\-ponding exception appearing in Giansiracusa's result.
 This issue arises from the non-contractibility of the disk complex for the torus as explained in \cite[Section~6.2]{giansiracusa}.
-A thorough investigation of conditions under which the $\Aut(o_{1,0})$-action on $\cat{C}(K,\mathbb{F})$ naturally comes from an action of the handlebody group of the torus is beyond the scope of this article, see however the statements that can be made in the modular case below in Proposition~\ref{propcomplyu}. \end{remark}
+Nonetheless, the calculus functor for a ribbon Grothendieck-Verdier category $\cat{C}$ actually can be evaluated on the solid closed torus, where it yields the vector space $\cat{C}(K,\mathbb{F})$, see Theorem~\ref{thmmainbalancedbraidedcalc1}.
+This vector space comes with additional structure from the component of the modular envelope attached to the solid closed torus.
+The investigation of this structure is beyond the scope of this article, see however the statements that can be made in the modular case below in Proposition~\ref{propcomplyu}. \end{remark}